MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     }
     ```

 Once the query type is identified, the retriever performs either a standard SQL query or a vector-based search, depending on the value of searchCategory.

+We'll only be working with the prompt portion of the flow in this challenge.

 ### Description

-Your goal is to write a prompt for the **MixedSearchFlow** (**js/flows-js/src/mixedSearchFlow.ts**) that performs the following tasks:
+- Your goal is to write a prompt for the **MixedSearchFlow** (**js/flows-js/src/mixedSearchFlow.ts**) that performs the following tasks:

   - Analyze the user query.
   - Classify the search as either a **KEYWORD** search or a **VECTOR** search.
   - Generate the `outputQuery`: Either an SQL subquery (e.g., WHERE *XYZ*) for keyword-based searches or a short text query for vector-based searches.

-Once your prompt is written and added to MixedSearchFlowPrompt, follow these steps:
+- Once your prompt is written and added to MixedSearchFlowPrompt, follow these steps:

   - View flow traces for a search in the Genkit UI: Submit a query to the MixedSearchFlow and check the traces in the Inspect tab or by clicking on View Trace.

     ![View Trace](images/MixedSearchFlow-js.png)

->**Note**: The trace view in Genkit Developer UI helps visualize the execution flow of your Genkit applications, including each step and the data exchanged between them—essential for debugging and optimizing your AI flows.
+- What does the retriever (**MixedRetriever**) in this flow do (look in **js/flows-js/src/mixedSearchFlow.ts**) ?

 ### Success Criteria